Hi friends,

 a) Add more/fewer rows for width, add more/fewer plates for length.

-b) Choose 1 color, multiple, or holiday themed.
+b) Choose 1 color, multiple, or themed plates.

 c) Place your plates in identical positions/patterns for each row.

-The wind was blowing so the plates were never facing the same direction at the same time.
+The wind was blowing so the plates were never facing the same direction at the same time, even with rocks at the bottom.

 Pastels would be great for a baby shower or a little girls’ room, metallic plates for an older birthday, shimmer plates for an underwater/mermaid theme, etc.